 • Overnight shoe shining in Pullman sleeping cars.
 A railroad tradition long gone; no Pullman passenger ever stepped off their train in scuffed shoes.

 • Every private Pullman sleeping car accommodation including an in-room lavatory and flush-toilet.
 Public-down-the-hall restrooms were eliminated with the end of Pullman open sections, and roomettes and bedrooms with private plumbing were considered a huge improvement in sanitation and convenience.

 • The sale of cigarettes and other tobacco products in lounge cars.
 Some things long-gone are a great improvement for societal well-being.

 • Cigarette ashtrays in each Pullman sleeping car accommodation and at every coach seat as well as large ashtrays in lounge cars, plus, thankfully gone, too, the clouds of tobacco smoke and lingering “fragrances.”

-• In-room drinking water and paper cups in every Pullman sleeping car accommodation.
+• In-room drinking water and paper cups in every Pullman sleeping car accommodation (except for open sections).

 • Onboard nurses, once common on many streamliners, are of the past.
 These traveling Registered Nurses performed a myriad of duties from helping young mothers with small children to attending to passengers who claimed to be unwell.

 • Pullman conductors, who were separate from the railroad conductors.
 The uniforms looked the same as any other conductor, and the work schedules were the same (working a train for 100 miles constituted a full day’s work) as the railroad conductor, but the Pullman conductors only were responsible for Pullman sleeping car passengers for dealing with lifting tickets, answering passenger inquiries, and settling any problems which may arise, as well as be responsible for Pullman porters.
 In addition to Pullman conductors, there were also Pullman assistant conductors on longer consists.